 Sentiment Analysis

-- From the Results page, click the Verbatim icon at the top to view all responses to the open ended questions included in your survey.
-The colored bands along the left side of each comment box indicate the sentiment related to the response.
+- From the Results page, click the Verbatim icon to view all open-ended responses.
+The colored bands on the left of each comment box indicate sentiment:

-- Click the Coding icon in the lefthand navigation to view any codebooks you’ve created, as well as codes associated with each sentiment.
+- Click the Coding icon in the left navigation to view codebooks and sentiment codes.

-- Click the Sentiments folder to view the sentiments as codes.
+- Click the Sentiments folder to view sentiments as codes.

-- Click the gear icon on the right of the Sentiments folder and select Rerun Sentiment Analysis.
-This will reprocess the data, reassessing which questions warrant sentiment analysis, and redistributing sentiment codes.
-You can still manually adjust sentiments if needed.
+- Click the gear icon on the Sentiments folder and select Rerun Sentiment Analysis to reprocess and redistribute sentiment codes.
+You can still adjust sentiments manually after rerunning.

-Note: To unlock the enhanced LLM-powered sentiment analysis, your account must have AI and Skipper enabled.
-Additionally, this feature is not applied retroactively to past surveys.
-If you'd like to apply the new LLM version to a previous survey, please contact our team.
+β οΈ Note: To unlock LLM-powered sentiment analysis, your account must have AI and Skipper enabled.
+This feature is not applied retroactively to past surveys β contact our team if you'd like to apply it to a previous survey.

 Learn more about Sentiment Analysis here.